anirudhprmar/post-mate/README.md

 To receive webhooks or authenticate with Instagram locally, update the callback URL in your Facebook/Meta Developer Dashboard:
 - Go to your App Dashboard > Product Settings.
 - Update the valid OAuth Redirect URIs and Webhook callback URLs to point to your ngrok URL.

+## API Tokens & Credentials

+To enable social media integrations, you will need to obtain API credentials from each respective platform's developer portal:

+- **LinkedIn**: Go to the [LinkedIn Developer Portal](https://developer.linkedin.com/), create an application, and navigate to the "Auth" tab to find your **Client ID** and **Client Secret**.
+Make sure to request access to the necessary marketing or Share on LinkedIn products.
+- **Facebook & Instagram**: Go to [Meta for Developers](https://developers.facebook.com/).
+Create an app, add the **Instagram Graph API** and **Facebook Login** products.
+You can find your **App ID** and **App Secret** in the App Settings > Basic.
+- **Threads**: Also managed through [Meta for Developers](https://developers.facebook.com/).
+Under your Meta App, you can enable the Threads API by requesting the specific Threads use cases to get the required credentials for publishing.

 ## Future Features